-In fact, if you are planning on making them, be sure you have enough carb allowance to eat more than one square because these are addictive and you really have to resist the urge.
+Are you on keto and feeling the sugar cravings kick in?
+This keto coffee cheesecake is sure to satisfy your sweet tooth.
+In fact, if you are planning on making them, be sure you have enough carb allowance to eat more than one square because these are seriously delicious.

-I have been loving and obsessing over my Keto brownies for a while now and have been making them almost every week to get me through the sweet cravings while on Keto.
-However, I was thinking that it was time to change things up and come up with some more low carb desserts.
+I have been obsessing over these Keto brownies for a while now and making them almost every week to get me through the sweet cravings.
+But I was thinking that it was time to change things and come up with some more low carb desserts.

 I am a sucker for a good cheesecake.
 It’s my all-time favorite type of cake!
-So when I tweaked my regular, super quick and easy cheesecake recipe to suit my Keto diet, I knew I had a winner and had to share with all of you.
+So when I tweaked my regular, super quick and easy cheesecake recipe to suit my keto diet, I knew I had a winner.

 This coffee cheesecake recipe is gluten-free and has my favorite flavor combination of chocolate and coffee!